Babitabisht/MovieInfo-WebApp/readMe.md

-Web App to find the movies and find out some important details about them ,using jquery and ajax and json.
+Web App to find the movies and find out some important details about them ,using jquery, ajax and json.